 A police commissioner who ordered his chief constable to "retire or be removed" has been criticised by a committee of MPs for his "disdainful" attitude to a parliamentary inquiry.

 Gwent's Carmel Napier says she was bullied into resigning by Ian Johnston.

 After giving evidence to the Home Affairs Select Committee, Mr Johnston said he thought Gwent MPs arranged Vale of Clwyd MP Chris Ruane's questions.

-Mr Johnston said his priority was the interests of the communities of Gwent.'Over-sensitivity'
+Mr Johnston said his priority was the interests of the communities of Gwent.

 The case highlighted the wide-ranging powers enjoyed by police and crime commissioners (PCCs) to dismiss chief constables, and prompted an inquiry by the Home Affairs Select Committee.

 In her evidence to MPs Mrs Napier accused Mr Johnston of "menacing and bullying" her out of her job.

 In their report, published on Saturday, the MPs criticised the Gwent PCC for what they called "this disdainful attitude towards scrutiny by Parliament, as well as an indication of a clear over-sensitivity to criticism".